Milnor fibre boundary of a non-isolated surface singularity

 Therefore, we get the following result:

-\begin{proposition}\labelpar{prop:XAYB}Let $\tilde{f}(u,z)$ be an isolated plane curve singularity, and $a$ and $b$ two positive relative prime integers.
-Then $\partial F$ associated with $f=\tilde{f}(x^ay^b,z)$ is a Seifert 3--manifold whose (minimal) star--shaped plumbing graph can be constructed as follows:
+\begin{theorem}\labelpar{prop:XAYB}Let $\tilde{f}(u,z)$ be an isolated plane curve singularity, and $a$ and $b$ two positive relative prime integers.
+Then $\partial F$ associated with $f=\tilde{f}(x^ay^b,z)$ is a Seifert 3--manifold whose minimal star--shaped plumbing graph can be constructed as follows:\ix{Seifert manifold}